You are here

 What is a medical device?

-Medical devices are defined by section 41BD of the Therapeutic Goods Act 1989 (the Act).
+Medical devices are defined by section 41BD of the Therapeutic Goods Act 1989 (the Act), and further informed by the Therapeutic Goods (Articles that are Medical Devices) Specification 2014.
 You should refer to this definition for any regulatory purpose, including preparing your application.

 In summary, medical devices: